coldshrine/study-notes/books/designing-data-intensive-applications.md

 Make sure that each user always makes their reads from the same replica.
 The replica can be chosen based on a hash of the user ID.
 If the replica fails, the user's queries will need to be rerouted to another replica.

-Consistent prefix reads
+# Consistent prefix reads
 If a sequence of writes happens in a certain order, then anyone reading those writes will see them appear in the same order.

 This is a particular problem in partitioned (sharded) databases as there is no global ordering of writes.

+# Solutions for Replication Lag
-A solution is to make sure any writes casually related to each other are written to the same partition.
+A solution is to make sure any writes casually related to each other are written to the same partition.# Solutions for Replication Lag

+Transactions exist so there is a way for a database to provide stronger guarantees so that the application can be simpler.